danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 Since the different parts of the code must handle the same functionality in different cases, I also had to make the code more complex to avoid code duplication.
 The simple solution above became a lot more complicated when adding drag gestures to the mix.

-I eventually came up with a solution that works great, that supports all the gestures that we've covered in this post.
-I will however not add it here, since it solves a bunch of nitty gritty details.

-You can find the source code [here]({{page.button}}), as part of my [SwiftUIKit]({{page.swiftuikit}}) library.
-Feel free to grab the code as it is or pull in the library with SPM if you want to try it out.
+## Conclusion

+`ScrollViewGestureButton` lets you handle multiple gestures with a single button.
+You can detect presses, relases outside and inside, long presses, double taps, trigger repeating actions etc. all with a single `DragGesture`.

+I have added `ScrollViewGestureButton` to my [SwiftUIKit]({{page.github}}) library.
+You can find the source code [here]({{page.source}}).
+If you decide to give it a try, I'd be very interested in hearing what you think.

 Happy button mashing!